vortex-tcg/vortex_tcg/server/README.md

 ## 1 : Infrastructure :
    The docker structure, is the following :
-   Create a workdir : **Workspace** this workdir while containerized all our app as the same structure The goal is to reproduce the working environnement.
+   Create a workdir : **Workspace** this workdir while containerized all our app as the same structure The goal is to reproduce the working environment.

    ### 1.1 : Game
-   This is the first App (WebApp), it as its own **Dockerfile**, it run on docker port : **8000**, the docker will *update* and install *inotify-tools* (this permit to hot reload the container when and update is made in the code base for local development).
+   This is the first App (WebApp), it has its own **Dockerfile**, it runs on docker port : **8000**, the docker will *update* and install *inotify-tools* (this permit to hot reload the container when an update is made in the code base for local development).

    ### 1.2 : Auth